Gozea/Video-Fixer/README.md

    - Uses pretrained models (e.g., `mobilenet_v3_small`, `resnet18`) to extract features from video frames.

 2. **Clustering**:
    - Frames are clustered based on feature similarity, and the most represented cluster is assumed to contain the original frames.
 The other are assumed to be artifacts and are removed.
+If artifacts don't get properly removed, it might be a good idea to lower the eps value in DBSCAN.

 3. **Frame Reordering**:
    - Frames are reordered by calculating Euclidean distances between their features, iteratively selecting the closest frame.
 This gives a smooth video with a cut at the middle since we didn't iterate on the true first frame of the video.